dazstaffs/blog/_posts/2025-07-26-GitHubFuture.md

 # Why GitHub is Better Than Azure DevOps for Secure Code Management

-When it comes to modern DevOps platforms, **GitHub** stands out as a superior choice compared to **Azure DevOps**—especially for teams focused on **security, dependency management, and automated code analysis**.
-With features like **CodeQL, Dependabot, and license scanning**, GitHub provides a more robust and integrated experience for keeping your code secure.
+When it comes to modern DevOps platforms, GitHub stands out as a superior choice compared to Azure DevOps—especially for teams focused on security, dependency management, and automated code analysis.
+With features like CodeQL, Dependabot, and license scanning, GitHub provides a more robust and integrated experience for keeping your code secure.

 Let’s break down why GitHub excels in these areas.